Scottish Place Names

 - Seaton and Seaton Village - Seaton is a district of Aberdeen City.
 However, it is also a common place name throughout England.
 According to the Wikipedia article retrieved in August 2006, these neighbourhoods were named after John Colborne, 1st Baron Seaton, Lieutenant-Governor of Upper Canada from 1828 to 1836.
 John Colborne (1778-1863), British field marshal, was born at Lyndhurst, Hampshire and entered the 20th (Lancashire Fusiliers) in 1794, "winning thereafter every step in his regimental promotion without purchase."
 (Wikipedia article on John Colborne, retrieved in September 2006).
 The connection is therefore English rather than Scottish.

-- Weston, Weston Industrial Park and Weston Downs - there are villages in Highland, Moray and South Lanarkshire called Weston; also Weston Burn in the Scottish Borders, but Weston is far more commonly found in England and is also found in Wales.
+- Weston, Weston Industrial Park and Weston Downs - there are villages in Highland, Moray and South Lanarkshire called Weston; also Weston Burn in the Scottish Borders, but places called Weston are found far more commonly in England and they can also be found in Wales.
 The Toronto neighbourhood of Weston appears to have no connection with Scotland.
 In the Wikipedia article on Weston, Toronto, retrieved in May 2008, the following explanation is given: "In 1815, James Farr, a prominent local mill owner, named it 'Weston' after the place of his birth north of London in Hertfordshire, Britain."
 No explanation has been found for the names of the neighbourhoods of Weston Downs and Weston Industrial Park in the City of Vaughan.

 Scottish influences on the development of Canada's largest city are also clearly evident when looking at the names of major thoroughfares throughout the metropolitan area.
 A few of these names could also be English (e.g., Shaw, Walker) or Irish (e.g., McLaughlin, Kennedy) but the vast majority are bound to have Scottish links.